locationtech/spatial4j/report/report.md

 For each team member, how much time was spent in

+Shiva: Contributed to early identification of complex functions as well as the required complexity analysis and evaluations.
+Added test cases to improved branch coverage of a specific function DistanceUtils:: DistLawsOfCosineRAD from 80% to 100%.
+Contributed to the report written in terms of responding to reflection questions and analysis.
+Added functionality to several functions in order to measure their branch coverage for the purpose of analyzing whether the branch coverhge can be improved.

 1. plenary discussions/meetings;

 2. discussions within parts of the group;